Managing employee leave can be a challenge for many managers. And for good reason—operations must go on, in spite of reduced staff.

 Keep an Eye on Vacation Time Banks

-This way, you can be sure that your employees are taking the vacation time they need, or that they aren’t using up their banks too quickly.
+This way, you can be sure that your employees are taking time off to rest, or that they aren’t depleting their bank too quickly.

 There are several types of leave to consider: